 Landmines are omnipresent in conflict zones in Colombia, a country ravaged by armed violence.
 Thousands of people fall victim to this scourge and the vast majority of survivors suffer from a disability.
-Since 2017, Humanity & Inclusion has been implementing mine clearance actions in three Colombian departments (Cauca, Meta and Caquetá), providing assistance to victims (psychosocial support and rehabilitation care) and helping them start a new career.
-Humanity & Inclusion provides communities with risk education on mines and explosive remnants of war.
+Since 2017, HI has been implementing mine clearance actions in three Colombian departments (Cauca, Meta and Caquetá), providing assistance to victims (psychosocial support and rehabilitation care) and helping them start a new career.
+HI provides communities with risk education on mines and explosive remnants of war.

 In Colombia, the care management system for people with disabilities is deficient.
 Needs however, are immense.
-Humanity & Inclusion is therefore working to improve the quality and accessibility of rehabilitation services.
+HI is therefore working to improve the quality and accessibility of rehabilitation services.
 The organisation is also improving the skills of rehabilitation staff and supporting policy makers so that they are more attentive to the need for stronger rehabilitation services.

 The organisation also provides support for disabled people's organisations so that they can be part of the decision-making processes relating to the inclusion of the most vulnerable people in society and improve recognition of their rights.
-Humanity & Inclusion also works to improve access to employment for people with disabilities, notably by creating vocational training spaces.
+HI also works to improve access to employment for people with disabilities, notably by creating vocational training spaces.

-HI also supports the inclusion and protection of vulnerable people in the disaster risk management in Colombia, Peru and Paraguay.
+Lastly, HI aims to improve the inclusion and protection of the most vulnerable people in natural disaster risk management in Colombia, Peru, and Paraguay.

 Situation of the country

 Colombia has the second highest number of victims of anti-personnel mines in the world - more than 11,500 in 25 years.
-According to Humanity & Inclusion, 80% of the survivors of armed violence suffer from a disability.
+According to HI, 80% of the survivors of armed violence suffer from a disability.